oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

     ![analytics tab within OCI](images/analyticstab.png)

-    Now, we have access to a [list of our Data Science projects launched within OCI.](https://cloud.oracle.com/data-science/projects) We access our project, and inside our project we'll find the notebook.
+    Now, we have access to a [list of our Data Science projects launched within OCI.](https://cloud.oracle.com/data-science/projects) We access our project, and inside our project, we'll find the notebook.

     > The name of the notebook may be different than shown here in the screenshot.